How to Network: 5 Top Business Networking Tips

 When you’ve managed to get on the radar of people you’d like to know, you’re going to need to keep these connections going.
 As mentioned above, sending a message to them every so often to check in is a great plan as it’s a relaxed way of staying in touch.
 It is, however, often advised to meet in person as meetings will be shorter, engagement will be higher, and communication will be better understood.

-Having an anniversary party, or anything to celebrate an achievement, will express your pride and passion for your business to others.
+Having an event to celebrate an achievement, will express your pride and passion for your business to others.
 Meeting in person is always best, and if you can inject some fun into the situation, that’s even better.

 Forming professional relationships can be a challenge at times, but we’re all human, and many of us working towards our own versions of personal success.
 Once you’ve made a connection, make sure you nurture it as they could well be the person to give you your next investment, or they could know a fantastic accountant or advisor that they could recommend to you.
 Connecting to others will save you time on projects as you’ll have people on hand who are able (and hopefully willing) to help out.
 This will make your working life more efficient, freeing you up to grow and nurture your company.